10 Best Datadog Alternatives to Consider in 2025

 1. Better Stack

-Logtail is a log management product that can collect logs from servers, databases, applications, and many other sources in real time.
-The collected log records will automatically appear in the Live tail, which you can then filter and save as a custom view.
+Better Stack Telemetry (formerly Logtail) collects logs from servers, databases, applications, and other sources in real time.
+The collected log records automatically appear in the Live tail, which you can filter and save as custom views.

-Better Uptime is a monitoring tool capable of monitoring the status of your applications, services, and scheduled tasks.
-It will notify you through email, SMS, phone call, Slack, or the mobile app when an incident occurs.
+Better Stack includes uptime monitoring that tracks your applications, services, and scheduled tasks.
+It notifies you through email, SMS, phone call, Slack, or mobile app when incidents occur.

 Pros: